resiliencelab/resiliencelab.github.io/_pages/thm3-networks.md

 To explore this we study the equilibrium and nonequilibrium dynamics of networks where interactions (a) are nonlinear, (b) change over time, or (c) take multiple forms.

 <ins>Dynamic species interactions.</ins> Longstanding, beautiful theory suggests not: large, strongly interconnected systems should fall apart.
-Could stability and diversity coexist when, in reality, species interactions are highly intermittent in space and time? <h3>Amy Patterson is working on detecting and quantifying dynamic interactions in time series data.</h3> [We are also currently looking for a theory postdoc to work on such questions](/files/Postdoc ad 2025.pdf).
+Could stability and diversity coexist when, in reality, species interactions are highly intermittent in space and time? **Amy Patterson is working on detecting and quantifying dynamic interactions in time series data.** [We are also currently looking for a theory postdoc to work on such questions](/files/Postdoc ad 2025.pdf).

 [Does diversity promote resilience?](/files/papers2/Karatayev et al 2023 FW resilience + SI.pdf) It is tempting to say ‘yes’, as less-impacted species can help their partners recover from disturbance.
 Modelling consumer collapse in food webs, we found greater resilience with diversity in ecosystems where species have high functional redundancy.
 But with low functional redundancy, diversity creates weakest-link dynamics: the collapse of one vulnerable species cascades through an ecosystem.